uhppoted/uhppoted-app-home-assistant/README.md

 The suggested installation for the development version installs the cloned project as a symbolic link under the _Home Assistant_ `config/custom_components` folder.
 Be warned - the development version changes almost daily and is completely NOT guaranteed to be any kind of stable.
 You could quite conceivably lock yourself out of your apartment, your house, the planet or possibly the entire galaxy.
-At the very least expec to have to reconfigure your systme often.
+At the very least expect to have to reconfigure your system often.
 You have been warned :-).

 1. Clone the _uhppoted-app-home-assistant_ repo to a folder that is **NOT* _under_ the _Home Assistant_ folder, e.g.: